jacobaclarke/zotero-sync/README.md

 # Zotero Sync

+<p style="color:red">Back up your data when using this script.
+I have not lost any, but I can't make any guarantees.</p>

 A simple module for updating zotflies directories.

 You can use this to delete redundant files or upload newly added files from the filesystem.